sekai-app/sekai-memobase/readme.md

 <details>
 <summary> Why need a flush?</summary>

-In MemoBase, we don't memoize users in [hot path](https://langchain-ai.github.io/langgraph/concepts/memory/#writing-memories-in-the-hot-path).
+In Memobase, we don't memoize users in [hot path](https://langchain-ai.github.io/langgraph/concepts/memory/#writing-memories-in-the-hot-path).
 We use buffer zones for the recent inserted blobs.

-When the buffer zone is too large (*e.g.* 1024 tokens) or idle for a long time (*e.g.* 1 hour), MemoBase will flush the whole buffer into the memory.
+When the buffer zone is too large (*e.g.* 1024 tokens) or idle for a long time (*e.g.* 1 hour), Memobase will flush the whole buffer into the memory.
 Or you can just manually decide when to flush (*e.g.* A chat session is closed in your App)
 </details>

-## Why/Where should I use MemoBase?
+## Why/Where should I use Memobase?

 ### Remember the users